 3. One logical processor is waiting for an event (i.e. hardware interrupt).

 4. The other logical processor executes code from very slow memory such that every code fetch is deferred long enough for the STPCLK# to be reasserted.

 Implication: If this erratum occurs, the processor will go into and out of the sleep state without making forward progress, since the logical processor will not be able to service any pending event.
 This erratum has not been observed in any commercial platform running commercial software.
-Workaround: None at this time.

-Status: For the steppings affected, see the Summary Table of Changes.
-S32 Processor provides a 4-byte store unlock after an 8-byte load lock Problem: When the processor is in the Page Address Extension (PAE) mode and detects the need to set the Access and/or Dirty bits in the page directory or page table entries, the processor sends an 8 byte load lock onto the system bus.
+S32 Processor provides a 4-byte store unlock after an 8-byte load lock the need to set the Access and/or Dirty bits in the page directory or page table entries, the processor sends an 8 byte load lock onto the system bus.
 A subsequent 8 byte store unlock is expected, but instead a 4 byte store unlock occurs.
 Correct data is provided since only the lower bytes change, however external logic monitoring the data transfer may be expecting an 8 byte load lock.
-Implication: No known commercially available chipsets are affected by this erratum.
-Workaround: None at this time.